Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

 \subsubsection{Market Encoder}

-It is empirically observed from prior works for routing problems that deeper information extraction for the city nodes, i.e., market nodes in our task, can potentially improve the capability of the policy network \citep{r_36, r_53}.
-Thus, we process the market node embeddings through a market encoder for further information extraction.
+It is empirically observed from prior works for routing problems that deeper information extraction for the city nodes---i.e., market nodes in our task---can potentially improve the capability of the policy network \citep{r_36, r_53}.
+Thus, we further process the market node embeddings through a market encoder for deeper information extraction.

 Following the Transformer \citep{r_11} architecture, we process the market node embeddings through $N$ stacked attention layers.
 Each attention layer consists of two sublayers: an MHA layer that executes information aggregation for the market nodes and a node-wise MLP feed-forward layer to update the aggregated embeddings, where both sublayers add a residual connection \citep{r_15} and batch normalization (BN) \citep{r_12}: